About the course

 - Translational Science and Policy Analysis

 Placement Project and Dissertation

-During your third term you will embark on an eight-week funded placement that will involve participation in a global health project in (or related to) a resource limited setting.
-The placement will be linked to your final dissertation.
-These placements will call upon the skills and topics you will have covered during the first two terms of the course.
+During your third term, you will embark on a funded placement (of up to eight weeks) that will involve participation in a global health project in (or related to) are source limited setting.
+Students will be allocated a placement project based on their preference and in close consultation with the course academic team to ensure it aligns with their desired career trajectory.
+These placements, which can be carried out in national and international locations, will call upon the skills and topics you will have covered during the first two terms of the course.
 It is intended you will:

 - apply knowledge and skills you have gained in first two terms to a global health research project

 - experience the challenges and opportunities for conducting real research

 - work as a productive member of a team

 - appropriately contextualise your research (ie learn about the context within which the research is conducted).